abhineet123/MTF/Config/ReadMe.md

 ========================================
 	 Parameter:	'fa_hess_type'
 		Description:
-			type of Hessian to be used with ESM
+			type of Hessian to be used with FALK
 		Possible Values:
 			0:	Inverse/initial Self (or extended Gauss Newton) Hessian
 			1:	Forward/current Self (or extended Gauss Newton) Hessian